caasib/DefendHer/README.md

 # How we built it
 We built the front-end using HTML, CSS, and Javascript, and the back-end was Python using the Flask library.
 # Accomplishments that we're proud of
 This was all of our first times touching front-end development, so we're happy we were able to make so much progress.
-In the InnovateHer Hackathon at Purdue University-Main Campus, the first largest female centric hackathon, we won first place for the Safety Category and Second place in the overall competition out of 24 teams!
+In the InnovateHer Hackathon at Purdue University-Main Campus, the first largest female centric hackathon, we won first place for the Safety Category and second place in the overall competition out of 24 teams!
 # What we learned
 We learned a lot about front-end and back-end development, and how to incorporate multiple programming languages into one product.
 # What's next for DefendHer